Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 - Rash, blisters, bruises, or other skin changes

 How is an HIV infection diagnosed?

 Your healthcare provider will examine you and ask about your signs and symptoms.
-He will ask questions to find out how you became infected and who else may be at risk.
-Tell him about your illnesses or infections, including sexually transmitted infections (STIs).
-Tell him if you received any vaccines or were tested for HIV or tuberculosis.
-Tell him how many sexual partners you have had, if they were male or female, and if you used condoms.
-Tell him if you inject illegal drugs and share needles.
+He or she will ask questions to find out how you became infected and who else may be at risk.
+Tell him or her about your illnesses or infections, including sexually transmitted infections (STIs).
+Tell him or her if you received any vaccines or were tested for HIV or tuberculosis.
+Tell him or her how many sex partners you have had, if they were male or female, and if you used condoms.
+Tell him or her if you inject illegal drugs and share needles.
 You may need any of the following tests:

 - HIV screening tests are used to look for HIV antibodies and antigens in your blood.
 Your body creates these substances after it has been infected with HIV.
 If your HIV test is positive, you will need a second test to confirm it.
 If your HIV test is negative, you may need a follow-up test in 3 months.
 It can take up to 3 months for your body to develop antibodies to HIV that will show up on a test.